pitnyr/making-of-vscode/docs/index.md

 # VS Code Extension for Writing Making-Of Docs

-This VS Code extension should support writing "Making-Of" docs.
+This VS Code extension supports writing "Making-Of" docs.

 More details can be found in the [Making-Of](making-of/main.md)...